 The amorphous silicon layers, which give the heterojunction solar cells their outstanding properties, can easily be destroyed at excessively high temperatures in the production process.
 SmartWire is therefore the optimal connection technology and is more suitable for highly efficient heterojunction solar cells than the hot busbar soldering processes.

-Comparison standard modules and Meyer Burger Solar modules
+Comparison Meyer Burger Solar modules and standard modules